wizelineacademy/TideworksQAAutomation-2022/README.md

 # V - Final Project (Capstone Project)

-✴️ Objective to pass the training, you will present a final project that will be part of the final evaluation via Zoom, in which you will reinforce and apply the knowledge acquired.
-In the 6th week the session will be scheduled and we will notify you by mail of the day and time of delivery.
+✴️ As part of the Capstone Project deliverable, you will present a project that will be part of the final evaluation via Zoom, in which you will reinforce and apply the knowledge acquired during the training.

 # 📆 VI - Schedule Your On-Demand Mentoring Session